 However, after ten years of life in an elementary Christian-school classroom, I was used to conversations like this.
 In fact, a short survey of the 150 third through fifth graders enrolled in my school, revealed that 79 percent wondered whether they could trust the Bible.
 It was these types of conversations that led me to dive deep into Christian apologetics and begin creating apologetics resources for kids.

 If you are investing in the spiritual formation of the next generation, and desire to equip the kids in your care with confidence in the Christian worldview, then apologetics for kids is for you!
-Keep reading and we’ll explore some basics of apologetics and how it can be used to cultivate enduring faith in the next generation.
+Learn more about our curriculum here or keep reading to explore some basics of apologetics and how it can be used to cultivate enduring faith in the next generation.

 - What Is Apologetics?